Decision API Filtering

 • Sale Price filtering uses two arguments, min_sale_price and max_sale_price.

-• Example: Items with a sale price of 1000 will be returned if the “min_sale_price” = 1000, and “max_sale_price” = 2000.
+• The Decision API returns ad items with a sale_price within the specified range, including the min_price and max_price values.
+An Item with a sale price of 1000 will be returned if the “min_sale_price” = 1000, and “max_sale_price” = 2000.

 “sale_price”: {